Actindo-AG/Documentation/Tasks/Integration/04_ManageEmailSettings.md

 # Manage the email settings

-The *E-MAIL SETTINGS* tab allows you configure how a user is notified per email when a task is created.
+The *EMAIL SETTINGS* tab allows you configure how a user is notified per email when a task is created.

 This tab is only displayed if the *Email* (1.6.1) module is installed.